-What are cultural competencies?
-This article describes cultural competence and how to evaluate it at the individual and organizational level.
+What are the cultural competencies?
+This article describes cultural competence and how to evaluate it at the individual and organizational levels.
 This article also uses a cultural competency framework as a unique approach to the design and development of high impact diversity education.

 There is a strong representation of cultural competence in health care diversity education, but more recently diversity professionals from other sectors have discovered its value.
 This article summarizes a unique approach to high impact diversity education that uses a cultural competency framework.

 In Canada, we have talked for a long time about the importance of respecting diversity and embracing different cultures as part of the social structure of our society.
 However, the term, cultural competence is a relatively new concept to many.

 A digital drawing of colored hands approaching each other

 Over the past two or three decades, we have tried to challenge and address injustice, racism, exclusion, and discrimination through the law, awareness-raising, rights education, and a biased curriculum.
 Cultural competence strengthens and creates this work.

 So what does cultural competence means, and why are people so important that their culture and cultural background is recognized, respected, and valued?

 The underlying cultural competencies are the principles of trust, diversity, equality, fairness, and respect for social justice … The basic building of cultural identity and the development of a strong cultural identity are essential to a person’s healthy sense of who and where they are.